Tift Merritt: Career

+Meritt created a new site in 2023 where she has shared interviews with other musicians on The Spark—originally an interview program she hosted for Marfa Public Radio—including Rosanne Cash and Rhiannon Giddens.
+In her Nightcap series, she has posted some "project threads" including covers of Black Boys on Mopeds by Sinead O'Connor and 9 to 5 by Dolly Parton: "Long before a project turns forward facing, beta tests, questions, failed drafts, surprise pleasures, writing, music and laughter line the walls."

+In 2025, Merritt marked the 20th anniversary of her Grammy-nominated album Tambourine with the reissue of the original record as well as a companion collection of home demos and unreleased material, Time and Patience: Tambourine Kitchen Recordings on One Riot Records.

+Merritt describes the "kitchen recordings" this way: "These songs weren’t hits.
+I was a good writer, not a great one.
+My band wasn’t good enough.
+At least that’s what I was told....
+But I believed in these demos back then—and it is a tender moment to bring them to you now, proudly, so much time and patience later."
+The reissue is dedicated to Neal Casal and Don Heffington, "cherished members of Merritt's original studio band."

+Although Merritt has indicated that "I rarely tour these days and certainly not for long stretches of time", she appeared at the 2025 Glastonbury Festival and is on the schedule for the 2025 AmericanaFest.

 Merritt has been the opening act for Joan Baez, Kris Kristofferson, and sang "The Star-Spangled Banner" for then-Senator Barack Obama at his last campaign rally.

-See You on the Moon

-Merritt's album, See You on the Moon, was released in June 2010 on Fantasy Records.

-Traveling Alone, Merritt's first album on Yep Roc Records, was released in October 2012.

 Reception

-Merrit's sound has been described as "sonic short stories and poignant performances."
+Merritt's sound has been described as "sonic short stories and poignant performances."
 She has been compared to artists like Joni Mitchell and Emmylou Harris.

 A review in The New Yorker praised her and The Wall Street Journal included her in a weekend feature on singer-songwriters, describing her as "in the tradition of Joni Mitchell, James Taylor and Leonard Cohen".

 Personal life

 In 2009, Merritt married Zeke Hutchins.
 They separated in late 2013.
-In 2016, she and Eric Haywood had a daughter named Jean.
+In 2016, she and Eric Heywood had a daughter named Jean.